Esri/cookiecutter-spatial-data-science/docs/docs/index.md

 ## Why use this project structure?

-Data Science and GIS are both about _actionable insights_.
-Maps, graphs and infographics are what first comes to mind.
-Not surprisingly, these information products frequently get the attention.
-However, these visualizations merely visually communicate the results of complex analysis, and the path toward unearthing these insights requires creative exploration coupled with repeatability.
-It requires structure not impeding creative innovation.
+Data Science and GIS are both about providing _actionable insights_.
+The visual results communicating actionable insights, maps, graphs and infographics are typically what first come to mind.
+Not surprisingly, these information products frequently get the most attention.
+However, these visualizations merely communicate results of complex analysis, and the path toward unearthing these insights requires creative exploration coupled with repeatability.
+Actionable insights for decision making requires structure not impeding creative innovation.

 The best analyses are frequently the result of incredibly scattershot experimentation.
 This requires the ability to quickly test seemingly harebrained approaches.
-While most do not work, the ones that do, this is where innovation happens.
-This is where genius is discovered.
+While most do not work, the ones that do, _this_ is where innovation happens and _genius_ is discovered.
 Once discovered, for the discovery to be useful, it must be repeatable.

 While creativity and repeatability may initially first feel at odds, a standardized project structure used according to best practices not only facilitates creativity, but also enables repeatability.
 This, in turn, increases the ability to iterate more quickly, discover more insights, and generally become more productive.
 Not only will your own work benefit, this benefits your colleagues as well.